hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### Other Linux

-First check <a href="https://github.com/nm-l2tp/network-manager-l2tp/wiki/Prebuilt-Packages" target="_blank">here</a> to see if the `network-manager-l2tp` package is available for your Linux distribution.
-If yes, install it (select strongSwan) and follow the instructions above.
+First check <a href="https://github.com/nm-l2tp/network-manager-l2tp/wiki/Prebuilt-Packages" target="_blank">here</a> to see if the `network-manager-l2tp` and `network-manager-l2tp-gnome` packages are available for your Linux distribution.
+If yes, install them (select strongSwan) and follow the instructions above.
 Alternatively, you may [configure Linux VPN clients using the command line](#configure-linux-vpn-clients-using-the-command-line).

 ## Troubleshooting